New-Branch-Ltd/MultiSelectComponentBlogpost/ARTICLE.md

 }
 ```

 There is an important question that we haven't discussed yet.
 Are the handles part of the interval?
-This is a good question.
 The answer may vary depending on your particular needs.
 What makes the most sense in my opinion is that we should position the handles right at the edges of the interval, so half of a handle will be in the interval, the other half outside.

 Next I will add css to position the handles on the left and right side of the interval and offset them by half of `--handle-width`.